 - Preparation and approval of voting list

-- Election of one or two person to certify the minutes
+- Election of one person to certify the minutes

 - Determination of whether the general meeting has been duly convened

 - Approval of the agenda